 The press conference managed to contain the rife speculations that the earth was being invaded by aliens, but only for three decades.

 Thirty-one years later, The National Enquirer revisited the story, reporting the original account without the correction.
 The effect of the action was to spark off fresh speculations that the government’s inconsistent and incomplete account, was a deliberate attempt to cover up the discovery of an alien spacecraft.

 The theories seemed plausible following reports that in the days after the crash, every witness was either transferred or disappeared without a trace.
 Moreover, books, articles and interviews by some military personnel (who were involved in the incident) have only served to fuel suspicions that there was a well-orchestrated cover-up of an alien spacecraft crash-landing on earth.

 One of the military personnel involved in the incident was one Jesse Marcel.
 He was involved in the recovery of the debris that was initially transferred to the Roswell Army Air Field.
 When he was interviewed in 1979 for his role in the recovery, he candidly stated that the material used to construct the object couldn’t burn, and it seemed to weigh nothing; that it was so thin and wasn’t thicker than tinfoil used to wrap cigarettes; that it wouldn’t bend.
 Such description of the object seemed to cement speculations that the object was some form of alien technology.

 It is noteworthy that critics have found difficulty believing the theory that the object was an alien spacecraft, since the testimony of witnesses are unreliable – being that it heavily relies on hearsay.
-Those who are burdened with the financial problems, in the aftermath of a UFO incidents, can go to HowToDeleteDebt.com/Shortcuts to learn how to accurately assess how they can financially recover.
+Those burdened with the financial problems after UFO incidents, can go to http://www.cleanupcreditfast.org/free/help to learn how to accurately assess how they can financially recover.